confluentinc/librdkafka/INTRODUCTION.md

 since messages produced for the latter are queued separately until a topic's partition count is known, which would insert these messages after the partition-explicit messages regardless of produce order.

+#### Message timeout considerations

+If messages time out (due to `message.timeout.ms`) while in the producer queue there will be gaps in the series of produced messages.

+E.g., Messages 1,2,3,4,5 are produced by the application.
+      While messages 2,3,4 are transmitted to the broker the connection to the broker goes down.
+      While the broker is down the message timeout expires for message 2 and 3.
+      As the connection comes back up messages 4, 5 are transmitted to the broker, resulting in a final written message sequence of 1, 4, 5.

+The producer gracefully handles this case by draining the in-flight requests for a given partition when one or more of its queued (not transmitted) messages are timed out.
+When all requests are drained the Epoch is bumped and the base sequence number is reset to the first message in the queue, effectively skipping the timed out messages as if they had never existed from the broker's point of view.
+The message status for timed out queued messages will be `RD_KAFKA_MSG_STATUS_NOT_PERSISTED`.

+If messages time out while in-flight to the broker (also due to `message.timeout.ms`), the protocol request will fail, the broker connection will be closed by the client, and the timed out messages will be removed from the producer queue.
+In this case the in-flight messages may be written to the topic log by the broker, even though a delivery report with error `ERR__MSG_TIMED_OUT` will be raised, since the producer timed out the request before getting an acknowledgement back from the broker.
+The message status for timed out in-flight messages will be `RD_KAFKA_MSG_STATUS_POSSIBLY_PERSISTED`, indicating that the producer does not know if the messages were written and acked by the broker, or dropped in-flight.

+An application may inspect the message status by calling `rd_kafka_message_status()` on the message in the delivery report callback, to see if the message was (possibly) persisted (written to the topic log) by the broker or not.

+Despite the graceful handling of timeouts, we recommend to use a large `message.timeout.ms` to minimize the risk of timeouts.

+**Warning**: `enable.gapless.guarantee` does not apply to timed-out messages.

+**Note**: `delivery.timeout.ms` is an alias for `message.timeout.ms`.

 #### Leader change